conmas/site/_posts/2019-04-14-apple-replace-macos-apps-marzipan.md

 One exception to this rule are Progressive Web Apps, which Safari for iOS is slowly beginning to take more seriously.
 Since iPhone OS 1.1 in January 2008, users could add Web Clips to their iPhone's home screen, a stopgap to satisfy developer interest until the nascent native SDK that would come later that year.
 After some time, websites could load up a slightly customized UI, abandoning the Safari chrome and adopting a more app-like experience.
 (I've heard a lot of people credit Apple with inventing Progressive Web Apps because of this, which is patently absurd.)
 More recently, support for Service Workers has meant that these PWAs can have more offline capabilities, and feel more like native apps overall.
 They're kind of neat.

 ![Screenshot of Chrome OS running the Spotify progressive web app.](/assets/chromeos-progressive-web-app.webp)
-<span class="caption">Here's Chrome OS running a few Progressive Web Apps, including ones from Spotify, Starbucks, and Twitter.
+<div class="caption">Here's Chrome OS running a few Progressive Web Apps, including ones from Spotify, Starbucks, and Twitter.
 I suspect this is what [John Gruber](https://www.daringfireball.com/) sees in his nightmares.
-Photo credit [Engadget](https://www.engadget.com/2018/06/08/chrome-os-progressive-web-apps/).</span>
+Photo credit [Engadget](https://www.engadget.com/2018/06/08/chrome-os-progressive-web-apps/).</div>

 For many companies who want to explore other technology stacks, progressive web apps have become the name of the game, and developers like Twitter, [Starbucks](https://app.starbucks.com/), and the [Financial Times](https://app.ft.com/index_page/home) have rethought their web experiences around PWAs.
 On other platforms like Windows and Chrome OS, users can install these progressive web apps as real apps, and they launch in their own windows with their own colorful app chrome.
 No part of me ever expects Apple to adopt this for macOS—something like an “Add to Launchpad” button, for instance—but I mention them because this functionality exists in some form on iOS, and I sort of which they would consider it on the Mac.